PlumeCat/tack/README.md

 cmake ..
 make # Generates the `tack` executable in the `build/` folder
 ```
 To force CMake to generate a Makefile: `cmake .. -G 'Unix Makefiles` .
-However, the provided CMakeLists should also be usable in Visual Studio via the "Open Folder" option
+However, the provided CMakeLists should also be usable in Visual Studio via the "Open Folder" feature

-For detailed language documentation see the `doc/` folder
+For more detailed language documentation see the `doc/` folder

 Generate documentation (recommended) for the public C++ interface by running `doxygen` in the root.
 Documentation is then found in `doc/html/index.html`